Accelerating Simulation of Stiff Nonlinear Systems using Continuous-Time Echo State Networks: Acknowledgement

 \section{Acknowledgement}

-The information, data, or work presented herein was funded in part by the Advanced Research Projects Agency-Energy (ARPA-E), U.S. Department of Energy, under Award Number DE-AR0001222.
+The information, data, or work presented herein was funded in part by the Advanced Research Projects Agency-Energy (ARPA-E), U.S. Department of Energy, under Award Numbers DE-AR0001222 and DE-AR0001211, and NSF awards OAC-1835443 and IIP-1938400.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.
+The authors thank Francesco Martinuzzi for reviewing drafts of this paper.